+This Layers of the Earth Craft is great for hands-on learning projects.
 Many children are visual learners and the use of models is a great way to introduce important information.
-Use this fun model of the earths layers to learn all about the different components of our wonderful world!
+Use this fun 3D model to learn all about the earths layers.

 Handy with a hammer?
 Break open these seemingly lackluster rocks to reveal the beautiful crystals inside.
 These special rocks are inspirational for all types of lessons with your children!

 This is probably the best Science Fair Project EVER!
 Children love to mold these volcanos (ours is made from salt dough) into shape then them make them erupt over and over.